A most annoying non-sequitur logical fallacy, is the allusion to large or seemingly large numbers of adherents as proof something is genuine.

 Selling such concepts as lifetime chiropractic care, the use of contracts of care, the misuse of diagnostic equipment such as thermography and surface electromyography and the X-raying of every new patient, all contribute to our poor reputation, public distrust and official complaints.

 What’s insane about chiropractic is that it’s assumed everyone needs treatment.
-Their impulse is “imprisoned” along with it’s “innate potential”.
+Their impulse is “imprisoned” along with its “innate potential”.
 The only result of pursuing this potential offered by the “science that makes everyone well and happy” is certain loss of money and a definite risk of injury, disability or death.
-Palmer’s 18th century superstitious and unprovable “God given energy flows” are today’s “very principles this profession was founded on”.
+Palmer’s 19th century superstitious and completely subjective “God given energy flows” are today’s “very principles this profession was founded on”.

 In The Age yesterday it was reported in Doctors take aim at chiropractors: